tddouglas/relayedAuth-gitpod/README.md

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/tddouglas/relayedAuth-gitpod)

 ## Details
-A simple relayed auth listener - intended to be launched via gitpod and hardcoded to approve relayed auth transactions.
+A simple relayed auth listener - intended to be launched via gitpod and hardcoded to approve all relayed auth transactions except when amount = 9.99.
+That magic value will result in relayedAuth declines.

 ## Requirements